nodejs/node/doc/api/http.md

 `headers` may be an `Array` where the keys and values are in the same list.
 It is *not* a list of tuples.
 So, the even-numbered offsets are key values, and the odd-numbered offsets are the associated values.
+The array is in the same as as format `request.rawHeaders`.

 Returns a reference to the `ServerResponse`, so that calls can be chained.